Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/force_field.rst

    Since DMT force law is added to the normal force, it requires the definition of a pure contact law, such as ``hooke`` one.

+.. _force_field_contact_law_operators:

 Contact Law Operators
 ---------------------

-Contact Law Operators define the type of contact law and the parameters associated with.
+Contact Law Operators select a contact law and define its parameters.

 The operator naming convention follows the rule below: